kckDeepak/BhargavaSwara/README.md

    make
    ```

-4. **Run the App**
+4. **Run the Flutter App**
    ```bash
    flutter run
    ```

+5. **(Optional) Run the Flask Backend Locally**
+   - Ensure Python and Flask are installed.
+   - Navigate to the Flask backend directory (if separate) and run:
+     ```bash
+     python app.py
+     ```

-*Note: Check code comments for additional setup instructions.*
+*Note: Check code comments for platform-specific setup instructions.*

 ---

 ## Usage

-BhargavaSwara offers an interactive platform for music analysis and synthesis:
+BhargavaSwara provides an interactive platform for music analysis and synthesis:

 - **Analyzing Music:**
+  - Upload an audio file via the Flutter app or the web interface at [https://bhargava-swara-flask-service-765294418264.us-east1.run.app/](https://bhargava-swara-flask-service-765294418264.us-east1.run.app/).
+  - Enter your API key to authenticate with the backend.
+  - Select analysis options: Raga, Tala, Tempo, Tradition, Ornaments, or Full Music.
-  - Use the microphone or upload audio files.
+  - View results, including spectrograms, in the app or web interface.
-  - View real-time raga, tala, and tempo analysis.
-  - Explore spectrograms within the app.

 - **Synthesizing Music:**
-  - Generate tanpura drones or instrument sounds.
+  - Generate tanpura drones or instrument sounds in the Flutter app.
-  - Create and customize tala patterns.
+  - Create and customize tala patterns for practice.

-Sample assets are included in the `assets` directory for testing.
+Sample audio files are included in the `assets` directory for testing.

+---

+## Deployed Backend

+The Flask backend is deployed on Google Cloud Run at [https://bhargava-swara-flask-service-765294418264.us-east1.run.app/](https://bhargava-swara-flask-service-765294418264.us-east1.run.app/).
+It provides API endpoints for:

+- **Audio Upload:** Upload audio files for analysis.
+- **Analysis Endpoints:** Raga, Tala, Tempo, Tradition, Ornaments, and Full Music analysis.
+- **API Key Authentication:** Secure access to analysis features.

+To use the backend:
+1. Obtain an API key (contact the repository owner if not provided).
+2. Upload an audio file via the web interface or send a POST request to the appropriate endpoint (e.g., `/analyze/raga`).
+3. View results returned as JSON or displayed in the web interface.

+For local development or custom deployment, refer to the Flask backend code (if available in a separate repository or directory).

 ---